 - Inaccessible information or hygiene promotion programmes: For people with sensory or intellectual impairments – including older adults with visual impairments - hygiene promotion materials may be more difficult to read or comprehend.
 Often in humanitarian responses it is uncommon that these communication materials are designed in a more accessible way.
 For instance, during COVID-19, 46% of older adults in Zimbabwe faced challenges accessing COVID-19 related information, whilst many older adults with disabilities in Cambodia reported major barriers.
 Results were similar in Uganda, but the barriers increased for older adults with disabilities, and for older women compared to older men.

 - People with disabilities, older adults and older adults with disabilities are also more likely to remain at home while others in the household attend hygiene promotion events or kit distributions.
 There are often both physical and social barriers that contribute to this.

-Want to know more about considering disability in COVID-19 hygiene programmes:
+Want to know more about disability and ageing in COVID-19 hygiene promotion programmes?

 Written by: Jane Wilbur

 Initially Reviewed by: Hannah Kuper, Islay Mactaggart, Sian White, Chelsea Huggett